gieschef/EQX/README.md

 ## taskforce meeting
 The specification of EQX is ongoing, online discussions are held regulary within taskforce meetings.
 Next meeting is scheduled on 6th of february at 12:30 german time in Skype.
-If you would liek to participate and contribute please leave a remark or contact gieschef.
+If you would like to participate and contribute please leave a remark or contact gieschef.